INDUSTRIAL CHEMICALS – PROBABLE CARCINOGEN (IARC 2A)

 The majority of hydrazine found in the environment is generated by industry, although it occurs naturally in small amounts in some plants and algae.

 In Canada, the most significant source of environmental releases of hydrazine is via effluents from power generation facilities, where hydrazine is used to prevent corrosion in boilers.
 Emissions and spills or leaks may also occur in industrial plants involved in producing, processing, and applying hydrazine, or during the use of hydrazine fuels.[2,29]

 Some environmental exposure above ambient levels may occur in individuals living near industrial sites that conduct activities involving hydrazine.

 Hydrazine has also been found in tobacco products and tobacco smoke at a concentration of 32 µg/cigarette.[1,2] Individuals who chew tobacco, smoke cigarettes, or are exposed to secondhand smoke are exposed to hydrazine.[1,2]

-Searches in Environment Canada’s National Pollutant Release Inventory (NPRI) and the United States Household Products Database yielded the following results on current potential for exposure to hydrazine in Canada:
+Searches in Environment Canada’s National Pollutant Release Inventory (NPRI) and the United States Consumer Product Information Database yielded the following results on current potential for exposure to hydrazine in Canada: